 How to Install a Toilet Paper Holder in a Bathroom

-If you're moving into a a new home or remolding a bathroom you may need to install a toilet paper holder.
+If you're moving into a new home or remolding a bathroom, you may need to install a toilet paper holder.

-In this hub I'm going to walk you through the process of installing a toilet paper holder in your bathroom step by step.
+In this article, I'm going to walk you through the process of installing a toilet paper holder in your bathroom step by step.

 Selecting a Location